peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Terminology

+This specification uses the terms "End-User", "Entity" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519].

 Issuer:
 : Entity that is responsible for the issuance of the Digital Credentials.
 The Issuer is responsible about the lifecycle of their issued Credentials and their validity status.

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.
-This entity, also known as a Relying Party, needs to verify the authenticity and validity of the Credentials, including their revocation status, before accepting them.
+This Entity, also known as a Relying Party, needs to verify the authenticity and validity of the Credentials, including their revocation status, before accepting them.

 Wallet Instance:
-: Entity that represents the digital Wallet in control of a User.
-Also known as Wallet or Holder, it is responsible for storing and managing the User's digital Credentials.
-It can present Credentials to Verifiers and request Status Attestations from Issuers.
+: The digital Wallet in control of a User, also known as Wallet or Holder.
+It securly stores the User's digital Credentials.
+It can present Credentials to Verifiers and request Status Attestations from Issuers under the control of the User.

 # Rationale

 OAuth Status Lists [@!I-D.looker-oauth-jwt-cwt-status-list] are suitable for specific scenarios, especially when the Verifier needs to verify the status of a Credential at a later time after the User has presented the Digital Credential.

 However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a credential over time due to some privacy constraints, in compliance to national privacy regulations.

-In scenarios where the Verifier, Credential Issuer, and Status List Provider are all part of the same domain or operate within a context where a high level of trust exists between them and the End-User, the OAuth Status List is the optimal solution.
-However, there might be other cases where the OAuth Status List facilitates the exposure to the following privacy risks:
+In scenarios where the Verifier, Credential Issuer, and OAuth Status List Provider are all part of the same domain or operate within a context where a high level of trust exists between them and the End-User, the OAuth Status List is the optimal solution; while there might be other cases where the OAuth Status List facilitates the exposure to the following privacy risks:

-- A Status List provider might known the association between a specific list and a Credential Issuer, especially if the latter only issues a single type of Credential.
+- An OAuth Status List provider might known the association between a specific list and a Credential Issuer, especially if the latter issues a single type of Credential.
 This could inadvertently reveal to the Status List provider which list corresponds to which Credential.
-- A Verifier retrieves a Status List by establishing a TCP/IP connection with a Status List provider.
-This allows the Status List provider to obtain the IP address of the Verifier and potentially link it to a specific Credential type and Issuer associated with that Status List.
-A malicious Status List provider could use internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the Verifier.
-This could inadvertently disclose to the Status List provider which Credential the requestor is using and from which Credential Issuer, information that should remain confidential.
+- A Verifier retrieves an OAuth Status List by establishing a TCP/IP connection with an OAuth Status List provider.
+This allows the OAuth Status List provider to obtain the IP address of the Verifier and potentially link it to a specific Credential type and Issuer associated with that OAuth Status List.
+A malicious OAuth Status List provider could use internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the Verifier.
+This could inadvertently disclose to the OAuth Status List provider which Credential the requestor is using and from which Credential Issuer, information that should remain confidential.

-Status Attestations differ significantly from Status Lists in several ways:
+Status Attestations differ significantly from OAuth Status Lists in several ways:

 1. **Privacy**: Status Attestations are designed to be privacy-preserving.
 They do not require the Verifier to gather any additional information from third-party systems, thus preventing potential privacy leaks.

 2. **Static Verification**: Status Attestations are designed to be statically provided to Verifiers by Wallet Instance.
 Once an Attestation is issued, it can be verified without any further communication with the Issuer or any other party.

-3. **Token Formats**: Status Attestations are agnostic from the token or digital credential format to which they are bound.
+3. **Digital Credentials Formats**: Status Attestations are agnostic from the Digital Credential format to which they are bound.

-4. **Trust Model**: Status Attestations operate under a model where the Verifier trusts the Issuer to provide accurate status information.
-Differently, Status Lists operate under a model where the Verifier trusts the Status List Provider to maintain an accurate and up-to-date list of token statuses.
+4. **Trust Model**: Status Attestations operate under a model where the Verifier trusts the Issuer to provide accurate status information, while the OAuth Status Lists operate under a model where the Verifier trusts the Status List Provider to maintain an accurate and up-to-date list of statuses.

-5. **Offline flow**: A Status List can be accessed by a Verifier when an internet connection is present.
-Differently, OAuth Status List defines how to provide a static Status List Token, to be included within a Digital Credential.
+5. **Offline flow**: OAuth Status List can be accessed by a Verifier when an internet connection is present.
+At the same time, OAuth Status List defines how to provide a static Status List Token, to be included within a Digital Credential.
 This requires the Wallet Instance to acquire a new Digital Credential for a specific presentation.
-Even if similar to the Status List Token, the Status Attestations enable the User to persistently use their preexistent Digital Credentials, as long as the linked Status Attestation is available and presented to the Verifier, and not expired.
+Even if similar to the OAuth Status List Token, the Status Attestations enable the User to persistently use their preexistent Digital Credentials, as long as the linked Status Attestation is available and presented to the Verifier, and not expired.

 # Requirements

+In this section are listed the general requirements that must be satisfied when the Status Attestation are implemented.
 The Status Attestation:

 - MUST be presented in conjunction with the Digital Credential.
 The Status Attestation MUST be timestamped with its issuance datetime, always referring to a previous period to the presentation time.
 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
 The expiration datetime MUST be superior of the issuance datetime.
-- enables offline use cases as it MUST be statically validated using the cryptographic signature of the Issuer.
+- enables offline use cases as it MUST be validated using cryptographic signature and the cryptographic public key of the Issuer.

-Note that in this specification the examples and the normative properties of attestations are reported in accordance with the JWT standard, while for the purposes of this specification, any credential or attestation format format may be used, as long as all attributes and requirements defined in this specification are satisfied, even using equivalent names or values.
+Please note: in this specification the examples and the normative properties of attestations are reported in accordance with the JWT standard, while for the purposes of this specification any credential or attestation format format may be used, as long as all attributes and requirements defined in this specification are satisfied, even using equivalent names or values.

 # Status Attestation Request

 The Issuer provides the Wallet Instance with a Status Attestation, which is bound to a Credential.
 This allows the Wallet Instance to present it, along with the Credential itself, to a Verifier as proof of the Credential's non-revocation status.

 The following diagram shows the Wallet Instance requesting a Status Attestation to an Issuer, related to a specific Credential issued by the same Issuer.